 4. Utility Usage as Classification Criteria

-The workload management offers the possibility to classify load tasks (Fastload, Multiload, FastExport) and backup/restore tasks into separate workloads.
+The workload management can classify load tasks (Fastload, Multiload, FastExport) and backup/restore tasks into separate workloads.

 5. The Queryband as Classification Criteria

 You will need these classification criteria if requests come from a single or common request source, but you need to classify them into different workloads.

 Basic Workload Definition Rules

 Currently (Teradata 14.10), up to 250 workloads can be defined.
-Requests which do not match any workload will be assigned to the WD-Default workload, which is available on each Teradata system and cannot be deleted (and it counts against the 250 workload limit).
+Requests that do not match any workload will be assigned to the WD-Default workload, which is available on each Teradata system and cannot be deleted (which counts against the 250 workload limit).

-Start your classification on request source level.
-If your users are logging on with a standard user, consider adding queryband classification.
+Start your classification on the request source level.
+If your users log on with a standard user, consider adding queryband classification.
 Querybands will help you to classify your workload on a very detailed level.
-You should only add additional classification criteria (request-target, query characteristics) if needed.
+If needed, you should only add additional classification criteria (request-target, query characteristics).

-Keep in mind that an enormous amount of classification rules (including lists, exclude lists) makes maintenance difficult.
+Remember that many classification rules (including lists, exclude lists) make maintenance difficult.
 Furthermore, a lot of standards will be hard to understand and confusing.

 Limit as well the number of workloads.
-All workloads are interacting with each other.
-A huge number of workloads make it difficult to understand each workload’s overall impact on the whole system performance.
+All workloads interact with each other.
+A huge number of workloads make it difficult to understand each workload’s overall impact on the whole system’s performance.